 Justification of Red List Category

-The population of this species has increased as a result of intensive conservation action, and exceeded 50 mature individuals in 1993, and 300 in 2000.
-However, it has a very small range concentrated in just a few locations, and remains threatened by a continuing decline in the quality of suitable habitat.
-For these reasons, the species is still listed as Endangered, however it may become eligible for downlisting in the future.
-Numbers fluctuate owing to predation and disease and it seems doubtful that present populations could be maintained without the current intense management programme.
+The population of this species has increased as a result of intensive conservation action, and exceeded 50 mature individuals in 1993 and 300 in 2000.
+Due to the ongoing conservation work, there is no longer believed to be a continuing decline in population size, or in the quality or area of the species's habitat.
+The species therefore no longer qualifies as Endangered.
+However, the population size remains small (<1,000 mature individuals) and so the species qualifies as Vulnerable.
+Numbers fluctuate owing to predation and disease, and it seems doubtful that present populations could be maintained without the current intense management programme.

-Nesoenas mayeri survives in the Black River Gorges of south-west Mauritius and on Ile aux Aigrettes, just off the eastern coast.
+Nesoenas mayeri survives in the Black River Gorges of south-west Mauritius and on Ile aux Aigrettes off the eastern coast.
 Although once common, it declined to just 10 wild individuals in 1990, and were it not for intervention, it would have rapidly gone extinct.
 Since then, intensive management has resulted in a spectacular increase, although the population is still dependent on ongoing intensive management.
-Since 2000 the population has remained above 300 individuals; numbers have fluctuated but in April 2007 there were 380 birds (C. Jones in litt.
-2007), in April 2010 the population was estimated at 376-493 birds (V. Tatayah in litt.
-2010) and in December 2011 estimated at 365 known individuals from six subpopulations (five in the national park and one on Ile aux Aigrettes), and so a possible total population of 370-380 individuals (Jones et al. 2013), although releases have now occurred at an additional, seventh site (Tatayah 2013).
-In 2007, of the five established subpopulations, two were in decline (Plaine Lievre c.110 birds and Bel Ombre c.48 birds), two were increasing (Pigeon Wood c.65 birds and Combo c.65 birds) and the subpopulation on Ile aux Aigrettes was believed to have reached carrying capacity and to be stable at 85 birds (K. Edmunds in litt.
+Since 2000, the population has remained above 300 individuals.
+Numbers have fluctuated, but in 2007 there were 380 birds (C. Jones in litt.
+2007), in 2010 the population was estimated at 376-493 birds (V. Tatayah in litt.
+2010) and in 2011 estimated at 365 known individuals from six subpopulations (five in the national park [Pigeon Wood, Camp, Bel Ombre, Combo, and Lower Black River Gorges], and one on Ile aux Aigrettes), and so a possible total population of 370-380 individuals (Jones et al. 2013).
+In 2020 the population was estimated at 308 known individuals (S. Henshaw 2020, pers. comm.).
+Releases have now occurred at an additional three sites, Petrin, Ferney Valley, and Ebony Forest (Tatayah 2013, C. Jones in litt.
+2017).
+In 2007, of the five (then) established subpopulations, two were in decline (Plaine Lievre c.110 birds and Bel Ombre c.48 birds), two were increasing (Pigeon Wood c.65 birds and Combo c.65 birds), and the subpopulation on Ile aux Aigrettes was believed to have reached carrying capacity and to be stable at 85 birds (K. Edmunds in litt.
 2007).
-It is now thought that the Ile aux Aigrettes birds and probably other subpopulations are undergoing natural fluctuations (V. Tatayah in litt.
+It is now thought that the birds on Ile aux Aigrettes and probably other subpopulations are undergoing natural fluctuations (V. Tatayah in litt.
 2010).
-There is some limited movement between the mainland populations (Jones and Swinnerton 1997), and in 2010 5 birds out of 27 which had been translocated from the mainland to Ile aux Aigrettes flew back to the mainland (Raffa 2011).
+There is some limited movement between the mainland populations (Jones and Swinnerton 1997); in 2010, 5 birds out of 27 which had been translocated from the mainland to Ile aux Aigrettes flew back to the mainland (Raffa 2011).
+As of 2020, the known populations are as follows: 52 in Lower Black River Gorges, 7 in Bel Ombre, 83 in Pigeon Wood, 13 in Petrin, 53 in Plaine Lievre, 40 in Combo, 32 in Ferney, 14 in Ile au Aigrettes, and 14 in Ebony Forest (S. Henshaw 2020, pers. comm.).

-It inhabits native forest and has a diverse diet, including both native and exotic plants (Jones 1987).
+The species inhabits native forest and has a diverse diet, including both native and exotic plants (Jones 1987).
 In the early 1990s, the entire wild population nested in a single grove of introduced Japanese red cedar Cryptomeria japonica.
-However, ongoing studies suggest that rat predation in Cryptomeria is higher than in native vegetation, thus the value of Cryptomeria is unclear (Carter 1998, Swinnerton 2001).
-When there is available restored native vegetation for nesting, birds use this in preference to exotic species.
-It is territorial, and breeds during the dry season (Jones et al. 2013).
-All subpopulations may have a skewed sex ratio, with males outnumbering females (Bunbury 2006); which may explain the occasional presence of male pairs in this species, which hold a territory and build a nest together (Jones et al. 1992).
+However, ongoing studies suggest that rat predation in Cryptomeria is higher than in native vegetation, thus the value of Cryptomeria is unclear (Carter 1998; Swinnerton 2001).
+When restored native vegetation is available for nesting, birds use this in preference over exotic species.
+The species is territorial and breeds during the dry season (Jones et al. 2013).
+All subpopulations may have a skewed sex ratio, with males outnumbering females (Bunbury 2006); this may explain the occasional presence of male pairs in this species, which hold a territory and build a nest together (Jones et al. 1992).

 Conservation Actions Underway